 Both organizations acknowledge that State resources should not be used to provide for fundraising activities that do not result in a value to the Academy that is the same or greater than the value of what the Academy receives directly or indirectly from the IMSA Fund.
 As long as the Academy receives direct or indirect program support from the IMSA Fund that is greater than the fundraising costs the Academy incurs on behalf of the IMSA Fund, no reimbursement shall occur.
 If in any fiscal year those fundraising costs are greater than the program support provided to the Academy, the IMSA Fund will reimburse the Academy for the excess of fundraising costs over program support provided.
-For the year ended June 30, 2015, total program support provided to the Academy by the IMSA Fund was \$1,272,120 which exceeds the total fundraising costs incurred by the Academy for the IMSA Fund of approximately \$303,141.
-Accordingly, no reimbursement from the IMSA Fund to the Academy was required for fiscal year 2015.
+For the years ended June 30, 2016 and 2015, total program support provided to the Academy by the IMSA Fund was \$1,370,901 and \$1,272,120, respectively, which exceeds the total fundraising costs incurred by the Academy for the IMSA Fund of approximately \$202,395 and \$303,141, respectively.
+Accordingly, no reimbursement from the IMSA Fund to the Academy was required for fiscal years 2016 and 2015.